jonlpersson/ed-latimore/site/_posts/2017-05-03-how-to-be-more-confident-12-ways-that-work.md

 ---

-### **2\.
+## **2\.
 Learn one new skill**

 Confidence comes from competence.

 If you don't feel confident, it's probably because you can't do anything worthwhile, interesting, or unique.
-Think about this: when is the last time you felt like an awkward, out of place, beginner?
+Think about this: when is the last time you felt like an awkward, out-of-place, beginner?

-If you can't remember the last time you put yourself in a position to be embarrassed by trying something new, you then it makes sense that you aren't confident.
+If you can't remember the last time you put yourself in a position to be embarrassed by trying something new, then it makes sense that you aren't confident.
 The average person goes through life without ever forcing themselves to learn something new and this is why the average person lacks confidence.
 Once they graduate high school, their learning stops.
 Once their learning stops, their ability to be competent and capable in the world–the source of confidence–starts to decrease.

 I'm not telling you that have to become an expert or a master at something to feel more confident.
 You don't need to become a perfectionist when you set goals and plans either.
-[All you have to do is face your fears](/how-to-overcome-fear/), overcome complacency, and develop a little proficiency.
+You have to[&nbsp;face your fears](/how-to-overcome-fear/), overcome complacency, and develop a little proficiency.
 The skill you gain doesn't even need to be flashy, but it does have to force you to become a little different and better than you are now.

 Here are some of my favorite examples: